real-space/AngstromCube/README.md

     - complex wave functions, k-points
     - fancy boundary conditions
     - total energy
+    - forces
+    - self-consistency (so far on the radial grids only)
     - magnetism
     These features are ready:
     - potential generation (non-magnetic)